Update dependencies#

 Dependency Resolvers#

 Whenever possible you should be using a dependency resolver rather than manual guess and check.
-See for example Switch to conda and Dependency hell for examples of common tools.
+See Dependency hell for examples of common tools.

 It’ll help in the course of the manual work associated with an upgrade to be able to quickly see your dependency tree.
 Start with text-based solutions for both recursive and reverse dependency checks.
 See also: